 Lori received her master’s in physical therapy from Hahnemann University in Philadelphia (now Drexel) in 1986.
 She practiced in traditional medical settings for 10 years before shifting her focus to massage and manual therapies.
-She brings an extensive understanding of the body/mind to her holistic practice, including her personal experience recovering from two whiplash injuries through both traditional and alternative therapies and from three pelvic fractures through a gentle manual touch technique and yoga stretching and strengthening.
+Lori brings an extensive understanding of the body/mind to her holistic practice, including her personal experience recovering from two whiplash injuries through both traditional and alternative therapies and from three pelvic fractures through a gentle manual touch technique and yoga stretching and strengthening.

-Lori teaches therapeutic and all levels yoga through Boulder Parks and Recreation.
-Also a freelance writer, Lori writes about disabilities, yoga, and health and wellness, including articles for Advance for Physical Therapists and Assistants and Kripalu Center for Yoga & Health, and Health Perch.
-She is author of several books, including Journaling for Health: Writing Your Way to Physical, Emotional, and Spiritual Well-Being and her children’s book, Rosa Blooms (Mother’s House Publishing 2015).
+Lori teaches gentle and all levels yoga through Boulder Parks and Recreation.
+Also a freelance writer, Lori writes about disabilities, yoga, and health and wellness, including articles for Advance for Physical Therapists and Assistants, Health Perch, and Neurology Now.
+She is author of several books, including Journaling for Health: Writing Your Way to Physical, Emotional, and Spiritual Well-Being and Alpine Achievement: A Chronicle of the United States Disabled Ski Team.